If you’re an Amazon seller, you know that optimizing your Amazon listing can directly impact your product ranking and sales.

 A common question we get is: should I use the same keywords in my content and the backend?

-Answer: You shouldn’t have to.
-If you have a keyword in the title, you won’t rank better by also having it in the product description and backend.
-You could run the risk that it looks like spam and from the backend perspective, you are wasting character count.
+If you have a keyword in the title, your product won’t rank better by also having it in the product description and backend.
+You could run the risk of looking like spam, and from the backend perspective, you are wasting character count.

 2. Answer seller questions